-Figure 3.
-Rise, fall and upward sweeps as revealed by Taagepera's estimates of the territorial sizes of the largest empires in the Central System
+Fig. 3.
+Rise, fall and upward sweeps as revealed by Taagepera's estimates of the

 After the fall of the Akkadian Empire there was a millennium of no comparably large states until Egypt managed to attain a size as large as that of the Akkadian Empire (around .8 square megameters).
 That was the ceiling until the rise of the Neo-Assyrians to a size twice as large, which was then quickly superseded by much larger empires - Achaemenid Persia and the Hellenic Empires.
 They reached a new ceiling that was as large as Rome and Parthia at their height several centuries hence.
-The metric used in Figure 3 is square megameters of territorial size, and so we can readily see when upsweeps or collapses are quantitatively much larger than normal rises and falls.
+The metric used in Fig. 3 is square megameters of territorial size, and so we can readily see when upsweeps or collapses are quantitatively much larger than normal rises and falls.
 But using such a real metric also makes it very hard to see what is happening in the Bronze Age because the long-term upward trend in empire sizes dwarfs the early changes.
-One way to solve this problem is to log the values, as we do in Figure 4 below.
-But that disturbs the metric and makes it harder to judge whether an increase is an upsweep or a regular rise.
-Another approach that does not disturb the natural metric is to examine subperiod separately or to leave out the modern phase.
+One way to solve this problem is to log the values, as we do in Fig. 4 below.
+But that disturbs the metric and makes it harder to judge